edsrzf/go-bson/README.md

     Regexp
     Symbol

+Clients may create additional types that can be BSON-encoded by implementing the Marshaler interface.
 See the documentation in the source for more information.

 Contributing
 ------------